tommccoy1/embers-of-autoregression/README.md

 ## Statistics

 Statistical tests were perfomed in `Regressions.ipynb`.
+For deciding what temperatures were OOD, we used `corpus_analysis/c4_fahrenheit_celsius.py` and `corpus_analysis/temp_analysis.py`.